McEarl/forthel-syntax/src/ftl-tex/parsing.md

 ```

 Note that linebreaks via `\\` are ignored by Naproche, so you can (and should)
-use them to separate several cases if you use the second option of `<case
+use them to separate several cases if you use the second option of `⟨case
-function>`
+function⟩`

 ```nbnf
 <case term> = <plain function term>